 Before, we had two teams not talking to each other.
 Now we have two teams helping me draw the problem up on a whiteboard.

 That is the beginning of a dance and this dance is about

 • Pruning out any negative emotions by parking them on the wall.

 • Keeping a positive attitude by focusing on the drawing.

 • Creating a comprehensive picture on the wall so that people can ask each other questions.

 • Preparing the team to take over again and passing the pen on to the teams.

 It is a dance because no matter who steps on whose toes you keep on smiling and moving forward.
 You, as the person drawing, set small impulses that guide the group to draw the next line.

-I start this dance as neutral facilitator in front of the white board by drawing the first lines and boxes.
+I start this dance as a neutral facilitator in front of the whiteboard by drawing the first lines and boxes.
 From here both teams help each other.
 It is like they would shake hands and agree to dance together.
 (Shaking hands is what I learnt to do before you dance with someone.
-At least when I went to classical dance school more then 20 years ago.)
+At least when I went to classical dance school more than 20 years ago.)

 Most of the time, problems in IT are just little communication gaps that need to be closed.
 If you have this understanding stopping two teams from working and bringing them together is the right choice.
 Especially when you want to build an awesome company where people are not just good, they’re really great.
 They really rock the show and they build something awesome.